eightween/dcswd/docs/lua.quickstart.rst

 ===============

 .. note::
-    The contents of this page are from the `Beginners Guide to Systems Coding`_.
+    The contents of this page are from :term:`BGSC`.

 Setting up the project
 ----------------------